 DEGREES AND CERTIFICATE PROGRAMS

-- Certificate programs: Clinical Trials, Regulatory Sciences, and post graduate residencies (PGY1 and PGY2)
+- Certificate programs: Chemical, Manufacturing and Controls (CMC), Clinical Trials, Drug Safety and Pharmacovigilance, Regulatory Sciences, Pharmacy Entrepreneurship, Residency Program (PGY1 and PGY2)

 - Cutting edge research in drug discovery, drug development and health outcomes

 - Opportunities for undergraduate and professional students to gain research experience with world-renowned faculty

 - Experiential and patient-centered learning with interprofessional healthcare teams in a variety of settings

 - Rich and varied community service and outreach opportunities using learned knowledge and skills

 - 20+ student organizations, including professional and graduate student groups